Top universities for psychology in Australia 2026

 - Some 36 universities in Australia are featured in the table for the best universities for psychology in Australia.

-- The University of Queensland scores particularly highly for its links to industry.
+- The University of Sydney scores particularly highly for its links to industry.

 - The Psychology table evaluates schools and colleges across several narrower disciplines: Clinical Psychology, Educational Psychology, Sport Psychology, Business Psychology and Animal Psychology.